juvation/esx/readme.txt

 The tool supports various pattern-oriented operations, such as naming patterns and assigning samples to pattern parts, which are tiresome processes on the Electribe.

+Note that unlike samples, the Electribe numbers patterns and parts from one.
+If you attempt to set anything off pattern zero or part zero in the driver file, the builder tool will show an error.
+Note also that the tool currently refers to drum parts 1-9 even though the Electribe calls the last four 6A, 6B, 7A and 7B.
+This might be changed in a future rev of the tool.

 The following line names the first pattern “TR909” —

-pattern.0.name=TR909
+pattern.1.name=TR909

 The following line assigns sample 100 to the first drum part of the first pattern —

-pattern.0.drumpart.0.sample=100
+pattern.1.drumpart.1.sample=100

-For comparison, the following line assigns sample 50 to the 4th drum part of the 100th pattern —
+For comparison, the following line assigns sample 50 to the 4th drum part of pattern 100 —

 pattern.100.drumpart.4.sample=50